Vyral/jessie-walters-recruiting/_drafts/what-tax-benefits-come-from-forming-an-llc.md

 {% include youtube.html %}

+<center><em>Setting up an LLC is one easy way to catch a little break come tax time.</em></center>

-Years ago, we were told that if we formed an LLC, we would get a tax benefit and have to pay less to the IRS. **If you’re in the real estate business, I couldn’t recommend setting one up enough**.
+<br>Years ago, we were told that if we formed an LLC, we would get a tax benefit and have to pay less to the IRS. **If you’re in the real estate business, I couldn’t recommend setting one up enough**.
 If you are doing work independently right now and you don’t have an LLC set up, feel free to reach out and I’d be happy to explain the process.
 I’ll share our accountant’s info as well.

 {% include full-post-cta.html %}